Government contracting is worth trillions of dollars a year.

 At the first global open contracting meeting in Johannesburg, South Africa, over 150 global and local participants co-created a work plan and a set of global principles that framed our common understanding of open contracting.

 This work led to a year-long process resulting in the Open Contracting Data Standard in 2014, a global non-proprietary standard structured to reflect the complete contracting cycle.
 The standard enables users and partners around the world to publish shareable, reusable, machine readable data, to join that data with their own information, and to build tools to analyze or share that data.

 With the appointment of our first Executive Director Gavin Hayman in 2015, we were spun out of the World Bank to become an independent program based at our fiscal sponsor the Fund for the City of New York.
-A lean secretariat is based in Washington, D.C. and we are now governed by an independent Advisory Board, made up of renowned individuals from government, the private sector, civil society, the technology sector and development organizations.
+We are a lean organization and governed by an independent Advisory Board, made up of renowned individuals from government, the private sector, civil society, the technology sector and development organizations.

 The vision and practices of open contracting are taking root and the first countries have begun to publish open contracting data.